enasequence/read_docs/prog_01.md

 You may need this unique name to refer to your study when adding other objects to it.
 It can be a short acronym but it should be meaningful and memorable in some way.

 Within the `<DESCRIPTION></DESCRIPTION>` block add an abstract detailing the project including any information that may be useful for someone to interpret your project correctly.
 Within the `<TITLE></TITLE>` block add a descriptive title.

 ## Create a Submission XML

 To submit a study or any other object(s), you need an accompanying submission XML in a separate file.
-Let's call the file "sub.xml" for this purpose.
+Let's call this file `sub.xml`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>